MUNsdh/readthedocs/docs/source/Gerber Files.rst

-How to generate gerber Files in KiCAD
+How To Generate gerber Files in KiCAD
 =====================================

 In the PCB view, select **File** then **Plot** from the menu to open the gerber generation tool.